Managed Services Glossary

 Backup and disaster recovery (BDR)

 A combined approach to protecting business data and restoring operations after failure, corruption, deletion, or attack.
 Backup creates copies of data.
 Disaster recovery is the plan and tested capability to bring systems back online using those copies.
 The important questions are whether backups have been tested, whether restore times are documented, and whether the recovery plan has been rehearsed.
 Those answers determine whether an incident is recoverable or business-ending.
+See how we handle both in Data Protection and Recovery.

 -